 On the Home tab, in the Sort & Filter group, click Selection, and then click the filter you want to apply.

 To filter other fields based on a selection, repeat steps 3 and 4.

-For more information about how to apply a filter, see the article Filter: Limit the number of records in a view.
+For more information about how to apply a filter, see the article Apply a filter to view select records in an Access database.

 Create a query to find a specific record

 The techniques that you can use to search and filter records are very useful for finding specific records for the case at hand.
 However, you might want to perform the same search or filter operation regularly.
 Instead of reproducing a set of search and filter steps every time, you can create a query.
 A query is a powerful and flexible way to locate specific records because it lets you perform customized searches, apply customized filters, and sort records.
 You can build your own queries to help you focus on specific records and to answer specific questions.
 Once created, a query can be saved and reused, and can also be used in building forms and reports.

 When you use a query to search or filter, you use criteria based on the type of data for which you are looking.
 Different kinds of information are stored as different types of data.
 For example, birthdays are stored as date/time data, whereas names are stored as text data.

 Sometimes, you cannot find a particular record that you know exists.
 This can occur if you are viewing records in a form or a query that does not display certain records because of the value of a particular field.
 The following example demonstrates how to use a query to find records.

 Suppose that you are using a database created by using the Access Issues template to track issues.
 The Issues table has a field that is named Status, which indicates whether a particular issue is active, resolved, or closed.
 You can create a query that displays issues whose status is closed by following these steps: